Hepatitis A Vaccine

 Duration of Action

-Protective antibodies induced by the vaccine may persist for ≥17 years (CDC 2015).
+Protective antibodies induced by the vaccine have been observed to persist for ≥20 years (Plumb 2017; Theeten 2015).

 Use: Labeled Indications